 Traveling east on Highway 14 from Fishing Bridge you will encounter a number of good views of the Lake as well as plenty of wildlife including an area frequented by several popular Yellowstone grizzly bears.

 Be sure to travel east 9 miles to Lake Butte Overlook and head up to the overlook to capture distance Teton mountains views and if you are lucky foxes.
-For those of you who have time, the drive all the way to Cody is scenic including the Buffalo Bill Reservoir just before Cody.
+Also the area from Fishing Bridge to a few miles past Lake Butte Overlook is a prime summer wildflower location.

 Fishing Bridge South to West Thumb Geyser Basin